-The Faculty of Global Studies sets standards for the skills and knowledge for students who aim to become international public intellectuals seeking to achieve a fair society that protects human dignity in the globalizing world today.
+The Faculty of Global Studies sets standards for the skills and knowledge that students who aim to become international public intellectuals seeking to achieve a fair society that protects human dignity in the globalizing world today.
 Those who fulfill the graduation requirements shall be deemed to have acquired these qualities and will be awarded a diploma.

 - 1. An interest in social security, conflicts, poverty, development, immigrants, refugees, global environment, etc. and the ability to explain why such issues need to be solved globally. - 2.
-The ability to understand the approaches and overall theory of International Relations Studies and Area Studies and consider issues from both perspectives combined. - 3.
+The ability to understand the approaches and overall theory of international relations studies and area studies and consider issues from both perspectives combined. - 3.
 The ability to shape problem-solving methodology analyze the positive and negative aspects of globalization in line with concrete case studies, using basic theories and demonstrative methods. - 4.
-The ability to set up and explore subjects combined with Area Studies, while specializing in International Relations, dealing with International Politics, International Sociology, Economics, International Cooperation, International Education, etc. - 5.
+The ability to select two areas from International Relations Studies and Area Studies as disciplinary specialties and set up a research subject combining the two disciplines selected and perform research. - 5.
 The ability to engage in dialogue with various others who live in different parts of the world and to cooperate in solving problems for the creation of an inclusive society.